italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 - **Message 13-14**:The wallet instance receives the wallet instance attestation signed by the Wallet Provider and proceeds with a formal verification
-- **Message 15**:The wallet instance attestation is ready to be consumed
+- **Message 15**:The Wallet Instance Attestation is ready to be consumed

 Detail design